+A balance transfer can help you save money by putting a stop to mounting interest.
 Wondering how much you could save?
 Check out this scenario:

 Say you have $10,000 owing on your current credit card with a 20% interest rate and you make monthly repayments of $600.
-To pay this off, it will take you 1 year and 8 months and you will pay $1,914 in interest.
+To pay this off, it will take you 1 year and 8 months and you will pay $1,814 in interest.
 Whereas if you move that debt across to a 0% balance transfer card, you will pay no interest at all and on top of that you will also repay your debt three months earlier.
 Think of all you could do with nearly $2,000!

-Rule 1# Create a plan of attack
+Rule 1# Always create a repayment plan

-Unlike a debt consolidation loan where the provider tells you how much you need to repay each month for the term of the loan, with a balance transfer card all you're required to pay is the minimum monthly payment amount, which is usually 2-3% of the balance.
+Unlike a debt consolidation loan where the provider tells you how much you need to repay each month to pay off your loan within the given timeframe, with a balance transfer card all you're required to pay is the minimum monthly payment amount, which is usually 2-3% of the balance.

-Rule 2# Compare balance transfer deals
+Rule 2# Compare balance transfer deals before you start

 Rule 4# Don't use it like a regular credit card

 Spending on your new card will only get you deeper in the red, because the low balance transfer interest rate doesn't apply to new purchases.
 Instead those new gadgets will be charged the card's much higher purchase rate, and you won't get the benefit of any interest free days on new purchases until you have paid off your outstanding debt in full.

 Another thing to be mindful of is payments have to be made towards the highest accruing debt, which is usually the purchase rate.
 So if you spend $300 on the card and you've worked out you can afford to repay $500 a month, $300 will go towards paying off the new purchases first and only $200 will go towards paying off the original debt.